Date: 11 May 2018

 Venue: ITE Central Black Box (Singapore)

-Picture by John Mead Dance Company, Lim Mei Chian.
+Picture: John Mead Dance Company, Lim Mei Chian.

 By Richard Chua